1. Why use this guide?

 9. Records of plantations

 Plantation records are the private papers of the plantation owner and their family.
 As with private papers in general, very few survive.
 Papers are to be found in local and specialist repositories in the Caribbean, the UK and elsewhere.
-For archive collections in the UK, researchers can search the databases of Access to Archives and the National Register of Archives.
+Search our catalogue and refine your results using the filters.
 For further information on the whereabouts of plantation papers, see Peter Walne, Guide to Manuscript Sources for the History of Latin America and the Caribbean in the British Isles (1973).

 There are few plantation accounts in The National Archives, mostly found as exhibits to equity cases resulting from disputes about land, debts or marriage settlements.
 These can be found in record series C 103-C 115: run a key word search limited to these series, using key words such as 'plantation'.
 Private papers are also found in the records of two commissions: the West Indian Encumbered Estates Commission, 1854-1893 in CO 441, and the West Indian Hurricane Relief Commission, 1832-1881 in PWLB 11.
 Although these commissions were essentially set up after the abolition of slavery, many of the records predate emancipation and have some information on slave holdings.

 |Map of Barbados with illustration of plantation||CO 700/Barbados9a|

 |Martin v Bothall - account of stock including slaves||J 90/399|